gissleh/namegen/readme.md

 those damn `y`s.

 - The depth is fixed, so result rules breaks up into token rules that then gets you the token.

+### `wordlist`
+A simple word list generator, for the cases where output should be one of the samples.
+The samples can be weighted.